Pete Robinson (drag racer): Death and legacy

-He was taken to hospital in Pomona and died later that day.
-He was thirty-seven.
+Robinson was taken to hospital in Pomona and died later that day.
+He was 37.

 At his death, Robinson was "one of the sport's best-liked gentlemen".
 Don Garlits, himself an innovator, respected Robinson's engineering: "Pete was always on the edge of the envelope..."

-He would be listed #22 on NHRA.'s list of its Top 50 Greatest Drivers.
+Robinson would be listed #22 on NHRA.'s list of its Top 50 Greatest Drivers.

-Pete Robinson's wife died April 18, 2020 at her home.
-Pete Robinson and his wife are survived by his daughter, Kelly Robinson Vann (Glen), two nieces, Carol Bishop (Joe) and Leah Masters (Chuck), there great nephew and great nieces, Matthew Bishop (Mary), Philip Bishop (Anna) Sarah Keadle(Karl), Katherine McMahon (Kieran), Margaret Harris(Ryan), Andrea Sandbach(Taylor), their children.
+Robinson's wife died April 18, 2020 at her home.
+Robinson and his wife are survived by his daughter, Kelly Robinson Vann (Glen), two nieces, Carol Bishop (Joe) and Leah Masters (Chuck), there great nephew and great nieces, Matthew Bishop (Mary), Philip Bishop (Anna) Sarah Keadle(Karl), Katherine McMahon (Kieran), Margaret Harris(Ryan), Andrea Sandbach(Taylor), their children.
 Other surviving relatives would be cousins Jon Robinson, Sean Lowell Robinson, Lowell Gordan Robinson, Clarence Robinson, Charles "Manny" Robinson, Elizabeth "Liz" Robinson Miller, Mary Ellen Robinson Smith, Dorothy Robinson Davis, and Robert L Robinson great grandchildren of Lowell Galen Robinson (Pete Robinsons uncle).